Spider marketing – How to get clients to come to you

 - Be on time.
 Deadlines matter, but it’s amazing how many translators don’t realise this.
 How do I know?
 Because some clients have been astonished simply at the fact that I always deliver on time.
 To me as a former journalist it’s second nature.
 Make sure it’s second nature to you too.

 - Be nice.
 This can take whatever form you like, but it takes your relationship on to another level.
 In my case, I just try to be friendly and make my e-mails a little more personal, especially if the other person takes the lead.
 Others make homemade Christmas gifts.
 One thing I do is think about who might become a potential client in the future.
 Project managers, for example, often leave agencies and set up on their own.
 If you find out one is leaving, write her a message wishing her luck.
 Next week she may need a translator into English…

 - Be reciprocal.
 Pass on work you can’t do to colleagues.
 It helps make them think of you when they need something doing.

 Follow these principles and I can’t promise you’ll find Mr. or Miss Right, but you should satisfy your colleagues and clients and win more recommendations, which is the point of the exercise.

-So, I would say the above pretty much explains what it takes to be a successful spider.
+So, I would say that’s mostly what there is to being a successful spider.
 It’s a strategy that perhaps won’t take you to the very top of the profession.
 After all, a spider is unlikely to catch big game.
-What it will do is provide you with a good base to build on with clients who will pay you reasonably well and reliably, and who will help you break out of the agency market.
-And that’s something well worth considering.
+What it will do is provide you with a good base to build on with clients who will pay you reasonably well and reliably and who will help you break out of the agency market – and that’s something well worth considering.